johnroper100/Tonalite/docs/fixtures/parameters/README.md

 If a fixture has one of these color mixing modes, Tonalite will use all of its color parameters to set the correct color from the palette.
 If a fixture does not have one of these modes, Tonalite will attempt to set RGB parameter values if any of those parameters exist on the fixture, or else will fail to apply the color palette.

+### Add Palette

+To add a palette, click the green button with a plus sign inside of it.
+You will be asked to choose a name for the new palette.

+### Remove Palette

+To remove a palette, click the red button with a lock inside of it.
+The palettes that can be removed will start pulsing.
+To remove one, click on it in the list.
+You will be asked if you are sure you want to remove it.

 ## Position Palettes

 ![Fixture position palettes](../../images/fixture_position_palettes.png)